haacked/haacked.com/_posts/2020/2020-03-09-geographically-distributed-teams.markdown

 One of the best posts on the subject (that I mentioned in a previous post too but will mention again), is [Working Asynchronously](https://medium.com/@jspahrsummers/working-asynchronously-c4f4acd289ac) by Justin Spahr-Summers.
 It's no coincidence that Justin and I worked together at GitHub.

 If something can be resolved in an email, chat, or online discussion, do that instead of setting up a meeting.
 If a regular meeting is absolutely necessary, rotate the time of the meeting to account for all the different timezones.
+And don't forget to record the meeting and make it available to those who couldn't make it.

 ## One for all and all for one